With so many variations of cakes, you may already have a favorite. Here are a few of the best cake types you may want to try baking.

 - Tiramisu Cake

 1. Angel Food Cake

 Airy and light and described by some Angel Food Cake as the “food of the angels.”
-Angel Food cake is made with no fat, therefore is cholesterol free, and has a light, fluffy, delicate texture that almost melts in your mouth.
+Angel Food cake is made with no fat, is cholesterol-free, and has a light, fluffy, delicate texture that almost melts in your mouth.

-Stiffly beaten egg whites provide the leavening agent, which is gently folded into the other ingredients.
+Stiffly beaten egg whites provide the leavening agent, gently folded into the other ingredients.

 Angel Food Cake is baked in an ungreased tube-shaped pan, allowing the cake to rise high by clinging to the sides of the pan, and then turned upside down after baking so the cake does not collapse while cooling.

 You will love this cake served plain with fresh fruit and whipped cream, but you can also split it into layers to add a filling or cover it with light icing.

 A biscuit is a classic sponge cake that contains no butter or fats but a large number of separated eggs, initially making a biscuit lighter, drier, and tougher than a regular sponge-type cake.

 However, once soaking syrup is added to the cooled cake, it becomes tender, moist, and the most ethereal of cakes.